A Tax Refund In Japan For Foreigners

 Frequently asked questions

-Can tourists get a tax refund in Japan?
+Can foreign visitors get tax free shopping in Japan?

-How can foreigners claim a tax refund in Japan?
+Where do I go for a tax refund counter in Japan?

 In closing